MAJOR GROUPS OF MARGINOCEPHALIA

 Ceratopsians are united by some important cranial specializations, including:

 The next oldest ceratopsians are the Psittacosauridae ("parrot lizards") of Early Cretaceous Asia.
 These are actually some of the most common dinosaur fossils of Early Cretaceous Asia: in particular, the several species of Psittacosaurus.
-These include Psittacosaurus babies found with an adult, and many complete skeletons including one with scales and apparently some form of hollow quill sticking out of its tail.
+These include Psittacosaurus babies found together (but the specimen was artificially modified to put an adult with them!), and many complete skeletons including one with scales and apparently some form of hollow quills sticking out of its tails.

 NEOCERATOPSIA

 A number of primitive Asian Early Cretaceous neoceratopsians have recently been described: Liaoceratops, Archaeoceratops, Auroraceratops, and Yamaceratops.
-These forms were still bipedal
+In addition to the Asian taxa, there is the recently discovered Aquilops of the American West.
+These forms were still bipedal.

-More advanced are the Coronosauria.
+Collectively, Protoceratopsidae + Ceratopsoidea form the clade Coronosauria.
 Coronosaurs have an enlarged frill and enlarged skull, and consequently were obligate quadrupeds.
 The frill is enlarged but not thickened, so most of the expansion was not for muscle attachment.
 It may have served for visual display.

 The horns of ceratopsoids may have had both a defensive function (against predators) and a display function against other ceratopsids.
 These displays may have been species recognition, sexual, or dominance displays; and could have been merely visual or may have involved direct combat.